-Academic Tutoring/Writing Desk - Reid 2201 (in the library) and N3 108 on the N.O.
+Academic Tutoring/Writing Desk - RE 2201 (in the library) and N3 108 on the N.O.
 Nelson Campus - Essay writing issues including organization, idea generation, mechanics, and more, as well as general help in any liberal arts courses.
-For more information, call 618-468-4393.
-Students can also get help with classwork, improve study and test preparation skills, learn memory aids, and more.
 No appointment necessary.